MongoDB vs SQL: Day 1-2

 Next week, we’ll cover adding lists - where the real fun begins.

-For more information on migration, read our migration best practices white paper.
+For more information on migration, explore these resources:

 Buzz is a solutions architect at MongoDB.
 He was formerly the Chief Architecture Officer of Bear Stearns before joining the Investment Bank division of JPMorganChase as Global Head of Architecture.
 His areas of expertise include enterprise data design, systems integration, and multi-language tiered software leverage with C/C++, Java, Perl, Python, and Ruby.
 He holds a bachelor of science degree from the Massachusetts Institute of Technology.